 Conclusions & Final Thoughts:

 I enjoyed We Are the Night, but it is never as much fun as Len Wiseman’s deliciously campy Underworld franchise.
 Still, a very entertaining horror movie.
+The version I watched was dubbed in English.
 Color, 96 minutes, Rated R.